rogerclarkmelbourne/GD-77/README.md

 "GD-77_MCUXpresso" contains the MCUXpresso projects.

+"GD-77_bin2sgl" contains a command line version of the firmware reencrypt tool.
+It has been modified by Roger VK3KYY and converts bin to SGL file by prepending the header.

 # Experimental only
 "GD-77_new_firmware" contains the MCUXpresso project and the tools that will lead to a new GD-77 firmware written from scratch.